-Due to the major methodological flaws and the lack of clarity in the reporting of the economic study, this issue could not be explored.
+Due to the major methodological flaws and the lack of clarity in the reporting of the economic study, this issue could not be explored to the extent that the EGP would like.
+The limited reanalysis possible gave very different results than the manufacturer's estimates.